LGBTQ rights in Somalia: LGBTQ organizations

 As of 2004, one group reportedly existed for LGBTQ people in Somalia.
 However lots of Somali immigrants have formed majority Somali or even solely Somali LGBTQ organizations in Canada.
 The US Department of State reported in 2022 that: "There were few, very discreet, and mostly online-based LGBTQI+ organizations that held events."

 Civil war

 In territories controlled by Harakat al-Shabaab al-Mujahideen in Somalia, the terrorist organization enacts a strict interpretation of shariah which explicitly criminalises homosexual activity.
 The punishment for those found guilty is at a judge's discretion and may be punished by death The ILGA reported in 2021 that it had information on enforcement by al-Shabaab, or other non-state armed groups, killing individuals for alleged homosexual activity: Two male teenagers aged 15 and 18 together with a man aged 20 in 2017; and in 2018, another "young man".
 Verification of the incidents, independent from information supplied by the insurgent groups, was generally not available.
 The exact nature of the supposed offences was not clear in all cases.
 A number of human rights and LGBTQ activists, and those accused of "homosexuality", have been forced to flee the country for fear of execution or assassination.

+In 2024, two men were executed by Al-Shabab for homosexuality.